willkessler/emacs-for-react/README.md

 ### Notes

-I've added a .screenrc file I use constantly on remote systems to keep emacs running smoothly.
+I've added a `.screenrc` file I use constantly on remote systems to keep Emacs running smoothly on those hosts if I'm disconnected.